schneider128k/machine_learning_course/homework/2020_spring/hw_5.md

 I suggest that you group everything into five categories:

-- General concepts (for instance, what is artificial intelligence, machine learning, deep learning)
+1. General concepts (for instance, what is artificial intelligence, machine learning, deep learning)

+2. Basic concepts (for instance, here you can talk about linear regression, logistic regression, gradients, gradient descent)

-- Building a model (for instance, here you can talk about the structure of a convent, what it components are etc.)
+3. Building a model (for instance, here you can talk about the structure of a convent, what it components are etc.)

-- Comping a model (for instance, you can talk here about optimizers, learning rate etc.)
+4. Comping a model (for instance, you can talk here about optimizers, learning rate etc.)

-- Training a model (for instance, you can talk about overfitting/underfitting)
+5. Training a model (for instance, you can talk about overfitting/underfitting)

-- Finetuning  a pretrained model (describe how you proceed)
+6. Finetuning  a pretrained model (describe how you proceed)

+Take this homework *very seriously*.
+You have the opportunity to make up for lost point on previous homework assignments.